PseudoMera/0xTransactions/README.md

 - We tested using the sepolia infura RPC to make and retrieve transactions.
 - I hard coded chainId 1 in retrieveQuote.
 This can be easily modified by extracting the value from `retrieveQuoteDTO`, but I left as is because the 0x API supports limited chainIDs and using 1 is pretty standard.
+- The API delegates some validations to pkgs like etherjs.

 ## Security